DavidSantacruzR/stori/readme.md

 <h3>2.
 Spinning up base resources</h3>
-Once the building process finished then go to the **infrastructure** folder and run the following script to create the base resources to use: dynamo, SES, ecr, and efs:
+Once the building process finished then go to the **infrastructure** folder and run the following script to create the base resources to use: dynamo, SES, ecr, and s3:

 ```zsh
 sh build_base_resources.sh